ANSWERS TO SOME OFTEN ASKED QUESTIONS CONCERNING EMPLOYMENT AT THE PAN AMERICAN SCHOOL OF PORTO ALEGRE (PAS POA)

 4. Can married couples, couples with children, or single parents with accompanying children be hired?

 The answer to all three questions is a very qualified yes.
-We will hire couples, but only if both are qualified teachers who plan to work at PAS.
-It is virtually impossible for a non-teaching spouse to find employment in Brazil, and one salary is not enough to comfortably support a couple and provide any savings.
+We will hire couples, but only if both are qualified teachers who plan to work at PAS POA.
+It is virtually impossible for a non-teaching spouse to find employment in Brazil, and one salary may not enough to comfortably support a couple and provide savings.
 Couples with school age children will have nearly cost-free education provided for those children at the school.
 Couples with younger than school age children can find adequate and reasonable full time, live-in help or excellent day care programs in Porto Alegre.
 In the case of the single teacher parent, some outside source of income may be necessary.

-PAS is located in the Southern city of Porto Alegre.
+PAS POA is located in the Southern city of Porto Alegre.
 The city was founded over 200 years ago, a large portion of its population emigrating from Europe in the late 19th and 20th centuries.
-This modern and vibrant city of 1.3 million people is home to several multi nationals and large Brazilian companies with international operations.
+This modern and vibrant city of 1.5 million people is home to several multi nationals and large Brazilian companies with international operations.
 Porto Alegre combines a small town feel and big city way of life to create a wonderful living and teaching experience.